 Simple English definitions for legal terms

-Read a random definition: interested witness
+Read a random definition: positive wrong

 The bread-and-cheese ordeal was a way of determining guilt or innocence in the past.
 The accused person was given a piece of bread or cheese that a priest had charged to stick in the throat of the guilty.
 If the person choked, they were declared guilty, but if they didn't, they were declared innocent.
 This was one of several types of ordeals used in Europe until the 13th century to determine guilt or innocence, but it was eventually banned by the Fourth Lateran Council.